Parenting, Child Care and Development

 - Digital media in the family: opportunities and challenges.

-In addition, students are trained in research methods and techniques by our colleagues from the program group Research Methods and Statistics in the course Practice of Empirical Research to which we contribute as well.
+In addition, students are trained in research methods and techniques by our colleagues from the programme group Research Methods and Statistics in the course Practice of Empirical Research to which we contribute as well.

 Both the internship and Master’s project are carried out within the practical and/or research domain of the programme group Parenting, Child Care and Development, supervised by one or more members of the programme group.